aplteam/Tatin/docs/SyntaxReference.md

 (list msg)←UnInstallPackage (packageID folder)
 ```

-`folder` must carry a Tatin dependency file.
+`folder` must host a Tatin dependency file.

-`UnInstallPackage` attempts to un-install the package `packageID` and all its dependencies, but he latter only in case they are neither principal packages nor required by other packages.
+`UnInstallPackage` attempts to un-install the package `packageID` and all its dependencies, but the latter only in case they are neither principal packages nor required by other packages.

 `packageID` might be a full package ID but also <group>-<name> or just <name>.
-However, in case.
-In case more than one package qualify an error is thrown.
+However, in case more than one package qualify an error is thrown.

 Note that if `packageID` is empty a clean-up attempt is made.